hougarry/hougarry.github.io/_pages/about.md

   - Bachelor's in Economics with an emphasis on statistics
   - Master's in Finance, focusing on Big Data and Financial Technology
 - 🌆 **Experience**:
-  - Once contributed to the investment banking team at a renowned securities company 🏦.
+  - Once work in an investment banking team at a renowned securities company 🏦.
   - Also worked with a notable tech firm 🖥️.
 - 🌟 **Expertise**: Finance 📈, programming 💻, and AI Prompt Engineering 🤖.